Fusion-Lightguns/P.I.G.S-GUI/README.md

 - For Changelog or my edits and SeongGino please see [Changelog](https://github.com/Fusion-Lightguns/P.I.G.S-GUI/blob/main/Changelog.md)

 # Credits
 - MAJOR credit to SeongGino for his GUN4ALL GUI .
-It provided a great base to work from .
+It provided a great base to work from.
+Version of GUI I started with, can be found in [Archives](https://github.com/Fusion-Lightguns/P.I.G.S-GUI/tree/main/Archives/SeongGino--GUN4ALL) of this repo.
 - Testers thus far.